Emisam/genome_update/README.md

 ### Usage

-Simply download all genomes from a specified genus:
+Download all genomes from a specific genus:
 ```
 genome_update -g <Genus>
 ```